-Visa Inc. (V), MasterCard Inc. (MA) and American Express Co.
-(AXP) were among companies to win partial support from World Trade Organization judges in a U.S. claim that China unfairly restrains the payment processors.
+Visa Inc. (V:US), MasterCard Inc. (MA:US) and American Express Co.
+(AXP:US) were among companies to win partial support from World Trade Organization judges in a U.S. claim that China unfairly restrains the payment processors.

 WTO judges in Geneva yesterday agreed with the U.S. that China unfairly discriminates against foreign suppliers of electronic-payment services by imposing requirements on them that aren’t applied to domestic companies.
 They rejected the U.S. argument that China UnionPay Data Co., the world’s fastest- growing bank-card network, monopolizes the handling of domestic- currency payment-card transactions.

 “It is definitely a mixed bag for both parties,” Scott Lincicome, an attorney at White & Case LLP, said in a phone interview.
 “The one thing we can safely say for sure is that both sides are going to appeal.”

 China has reservations about some parts of the ruling, Shen Danyang, a spokesman for the Commerce Ministry, said in a statement on the ministry’s website yesterday, without giving details.

 The U.S. protested to the WTO about the limits on payment processing, saying China favors Shanghai-based UnionPay and forbids foreign companies from issuing their own bank cards denominated in its currency, building networks to support such cards or handling interbank point-of-sale transactions.